 B1

-The presence of + bacteria + indicates
+The presence of [adjective] bacteria can [verb].

-The presence of bacteria indicates contamination.
+The presence of harmful bacteria can cause food poisoning.

 Família de palavras